mrnaveira/rust-blockchain/README.md

 $ ./target/release/rust_blockchain
 ```

-The application will start mining and listening on port 8000 for incoming client requests via REST API.
+The application will start mining and listening on port `8000` for incoming client requests via a REST API.
+To change any environment variable (port, mining parameters, etc.) refer to the `.env.example` file.

-For development setup, check the [development setup section](#development-setup).
+For development setup, check the [development notes section](#development-setup).

 ## Client REST API
 The application provides a REST API for clients to operate with the blockchain.